Permafrost/TundraTN/SERVICES.md

 #### Outputs:

-* `id` is the internal/native ID assigned by Trading Networks to the resulting bizdoc.
+* `id` is the internal ID assigned by Trading Networks to the resulting bizdoc.

 ---